 Evidence of success

-The service has proven to be effective in providing support to DM2 and HF patients.
+TM service has proven to be effective in providing support to DM2 and HF patients.
 Hospitalisation rate and duration were reduced by 70% in HF patients.
-The survey conducted among 363 patients confirmed that the TM service model used is adequate, the technology solution is acceptable for the patients, and the organisation of the TM service is effective.
-AWARDS: the best innovation of the Carinthia region(2016).
-In 2017 a silver award for innovation (Chamber of Commerce and Industry of Slovenia)
+A survey (363 patients) confirmed that the TM service is adequate, the technology acceptable, and the organisation of the service effective.
+This was prooved during the COVID-19 restrictions when standard support was cancelled but not TM.
+AWARDS: the Best innovation of Carinthia (2016) & Silver award for innovation (Chamber of Commerce, 2017).

 The major challenge was to provide a service that is well accepted by the end-users.
 The critical issue for broader deployment is a lack of a reimbursement system and absence of financial support for the service dissemination on the national level.